gamemann/Pterodactyl-Game-Server-Watch/README.md

 * `maxfails` => The maximum amount of A2S_INFO response failures before attempting to restart the game server.
 * `maxrestarts` => The maximum amount of times we attempt to restart the server until A2S_INFO responses start coming back successfully.
 * `restartint` => When a game server is restarted, the program won't start scanning the server until *x* seconds later.
+* `reportonly` => If set, only debugging and misc options will be executed when a server is detected as down (e.g. no restart).

 ## Egg Variable Overrides
 If you have the `addservers` setting set to true (servers are automatically retrieved via the Pterodactyl API), you may use the following egg variables as overrides to the specific server's config.